wp-plugins/adminimize/readme.txt

 1. Adminimize Theme how in WordPress 2.3

 == Changelog ==
+= v1.7.27 =
+* Fix, if you dnt use redirect for php notice
+* Add romanian language

 = v1.7.26 =
 * Grammerfix for settings message [see thread](http://wordpress.org/support/topic/plugin-adminimize-what-does-the-settings-page-ignores-this-settings-mean?replies=4)
 * Fix for custom areas on Custom Post Types, [see thread](http://wordpress.org/support/topic/plugin-adminimize-bug-in-custom-metabox-ids-for-custom-types?replies=3)